thkoch2001/tvlfyi_depot/docs/CONTRIBUTING.md

 ## Builds & tests

-My projects are built using [Nix][] to avoid "build pollution" via the user's environment.
+All projects are built using [Nix][] to avoid "build pollution" via the user's environment.

 If you have Nix installed and are contributing to a project tracked in this repository, you can usually build the project by calling `nix-build -A path.to.project`.

-For example, to build a project located at `tools/foo` you would call `nix-build -A tools.foo`
+For example, to build a project located at `//tools/foo` you would call `nix-build -A tools.foo`

 If the project has tests, check that they still work before submitting your change.

-## Submitting patches
+## Submitting changes

+Development is primarily tracked at [cl.tvl.fyi](https://cl.tvl.fyi) using Gerrit.
+If you have an account, use the standard Gerrit workflows to submit a change.

+If you do not have an account, you can alternatively submit a patch via email.
-When making a change, please create an appropriate commit locally and send it to me using either `git send-email` or `git format-patch`.
-The email address to use for depot reviews is `depot@tazj.in`, which is a [public group][].
+Create an appropriate commit locally and send it to `depot@tazj.in` using either `git send-email` or `git format-patch`.
+The email address is `depot@tazj.in` a [public group][].

-I recognise that most people are used to a GitHub-style workflow.
-If you run into issues with the above but would still like to contribute, feel free to reach out to me.
+Patches submitted via email will be added to Gerrit by a contributor.

 [magit]: https://magit.vc/
 [Nix]: https://nixos.org/nix/